-The WD1770 is a low cost version of the FD179X Floppy Disk Controller/Formatter.
-It is compatible with the 179X, but has a built-in digital data separator and write precompensation circuits.
+The WD177X-00 devices all contain a built-in digital data separator which virtually eliminates all external components and adjustments associated with data recovery in previous designs.
 A single read line (RD, Pin 19) is the only input required to recover serial FM or MFM data from the disk drive.
-The device has been specifically designed for control of 51/4" floppy disk drives with data rates of 125 KBits/Sec (single density) and 250 KBIts/Sec (double density).
-In addition, write precompensation of 125 Nsec from nominal can be enabled at any point through simple software commands.
-Another programmable feature, Motor On, has been incorporated to enable the spindle motor automatically prior to operating a selected drive.
+The device is designed for control of floppy disk drives with data rates of 125 KBits/Sec (single density) and 250 KBits/Sec (double density).
+In addition, write precompensation of 125 nsec from nominal is enabled at any point through simple software commands.
+Another programmable feature on the WD1770/WD1772 is Motor On, which enables the spindle motor automatically prior to operating a selected drive.